xmtrinidad/DigitalOcean-Walkthrough/README.md

 ![Choose LAMP](img/one-click-apps.png)

-3. Next go down to choose a size.
+3. Scroll down to **Choose a size**.
 This is a demo application, so the cheapest $5/mo option will be fine.

 4. The next option to configure is **Choose a datacenter region**.
 I chose the one closest to my location.